resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Action** Do a walk through of the dialogue, remembering to add your keypair and security groups!
 Show the Flavour changes, and also that some images don't work with some flavors...

+**NB:** Make a point of of showing that the boot disk is called the 'root disk'.

+**NB:** Make a point of noting that some of the flavours have extra "ephemeral" disk

 Then launch it.

 Ok, while that starts up, lets walk through what’s happening behind the scenes.

 **Demonstrate:** Refer to the whiteboard drawing of this

-The image file that I’ve chosen to be the basis of my boot disk is copied from where it is being stored to the physical machine on which it is going to be used.
+The image file that I’ve chosen to be the basis of my root disk is copied from where it is being stored to the physical machine on which it is going to be used.
 This physical machine is called the host.

 We say "host" because the free machine you are launching is ordinarily going to be a "virtual machine".